 Secure connection

-As a service, we supply our reservation system with an SSL certificate as standard (privacy by default).
-SSL (or actually TLS) is recognizable by https:// before the URL.
-This is a technique with which the connection between the visitor of a website and the server where the website is housed is secured with very strong encryption.
-With an SSL connection we ensure that the information sent to and from the booking dialogue cannot be 'read' or 'adjusted' unintentionally by third parties.
+As a service, we provide our reservation system with an SSL certificate as standard (privacy by default).
+SSL (or more accurately, TLS) is recognizable by the https:// prefix in the URL.
+This technology secures the connection between a website visitor and the server hosting the website with very strong encryption.
+With an SSL connection, we ensure that information sent to and from the booking dialog cannot be read or modified by third parties.

 Encryption of information

-In addition to encrypting data traffic on the internet via SSL (we also call this data in transit), the -Reserve reservation system also offers the option of applying encryption to physical data (also called data at rest).
+In addition to encrypting data traffic on the internet via SSL (also called data in transit), the -Reserve reservation system also offers the option of applying encryption to physical data (also called data at rest).

 Passwords are stored encrypted within i-Reserve .
-In case of a forgotten password, a password will never be sent, but only a link to reset your password yourself.
+In addition, we will never send a password if you forget it, but only a link to reset your password yourself.

 Firewall

-When using a firewall, we only allow public IP addresses to connect to the ports that are necessary.
-We use a whitelist for ports and functions that are critical from a security point of view.
-Only IP addresses on that list have access to the reservation system.
+When deploying a firewall, we only allow public IP addresses to connect to the necessary ports.
+For security-critical ports and functions, we use a whitelist.
+Only IP addresses on this list have access to the reservation system.

 Web Application Firewall (WAF)

-A Web Application Firewall is an application that views and monitors incoming and outgoing traffic.
-All traffic that is deviant or goes against the rules of the firewall is blocked.
-In the case of more serious 'violations' such as an attempt at repeated MySQL injection, this IP address will immediately be placed on the blacklist so that this sender can no longer connect to the reservation system.
+A Web Application Firewall is an application that monitors incoming and outgoing traffic.
+Any traffic that deviates from the firewall or violates its rules is blocked.
+For more serious violations, such as an attempted repeated MySQL injection, the IP address is immediately blacklisted, preventing the sender from connecting to the reservation system.

 IP Whitelisting

-It is possible to completely shield an i-Reserve reservation environment from the outside world.
-This can be done by using IP whitelisting.
-This completely blocks the domain on which the reservation system is located and the domain can only be accessed from specific IP addresses.
+It's possible to completely shield an i-Reserve reservation environment from the outside world.
+This can be achieved through IP whitelisting.
+This completely blocks the domain hosting the reservation system, making it accessible only from specific IP addresses.
 This is used, for example, by customers who want to use i-Reserve as an internal application.

 Prepared statements

-SQL injection is used for a type of computer application vulnerability.
+SQL injection is a type of vulnerability in computer applications.
 Applications that store information in a database often use SQL to communicate with the database.
-SQL injection can happen if user input is processed in an SQL statement in an insufficiently controlled manner.
+SQL injection can occur when user input is not properly processed in an SQL statement.

-Within the i-Reserve reservation system we use prepared statements.
-This is a mechanism that ensures that unwanted code cannot be processed in the SQL queries executed by the application.
+Within the i-Reserve reservation system, we use prepared statements.
+This mechanism prevents unwanted code from being processed in the SQL queries executed by the application.

-Brute force attacks mean that malicious parties attempt to automatically log in to the reservation system with a list of passwords and usernames until a correct combination is found.
+Brute force attacks involve malicious actors attempting to automate logins to the reservation system using a list of passwords and usernames, until a correct combination is found.

-To repel brute force attacks, we use a slowdown mechanism.
-The first time there is an incorrect combination of username and password, you must wait two seconds before a new combination can be tried.
-The second time four seconds, the third time sixteen seconds.
-This is a way to make the use of brute forcing useless.
+To prevent brute force attacks, we use a slowdown mechanism.
+The first time a username and password combination is incorrect, a two-second delay is required before a new combination can be attempted.
+The second time, four seconds, and the third time, sixteen seconds.
+This is a way to make brute force attacks unusable.

 Lockdown mechanism

-If an intruder has gained access and tries to give himself more rights, this is made impossible and locked out.
+If an intruder does gain access and tries to gain more rights, he will be prevented from doing so and locked out.

 Hosting and storage of data

 All our data is stored in the Netherlands.
-The i-Reserve reservation application and the associated database run on a dedicated server.
-This means that the server is set up for the i-Reserve reservation system and is only used by customers of Teqa Webdiensten.
-The data can only be accessed from the application, no other sources are allowed to connect to the database.
+The i-Reserve reservation application and its associated database run on a dedicated server.
+This means the server is configured for the i-Reserve reservation system and is used exclusively by Teqa Web Services customers.
+The data is only accessible from within the application; no other sources are permitted to connect to the database.

 Databases

-i-Reserve does not use shared databases.
-Each customer has its own database with unique login details.
-This minimizes the risk in the event of a leak.
+i-Reserve doesn't use shared databases.
+Each customer has their own database with unique login credentials.
+This minimizes the risk in the event of a breach.

 Daily backups

-To ensure that data is not simply lost, we use daily automated backups.
-These backups of the reservation system are done every day and include both the database and the file system.
-The backups are stored on a separate server and kept for 30 days.
+To ensure data isn't accidentally lost, we use daily automated backups.
+These backups of the reservation system are performed daily, including both the database and the file system.
+The backups are stored on a separate server and retained for 30 days.

 Daily scans

-We perform an automated scan of the system every day with McAfee Secure, which tests the security of our servers.
-We also perform a daily scan for malware and viruses and have proactive control over this.
+We perform a daily automated system scan with McAfee Secure, which tests the security of our servers.
+We also perform a daily scan for malware and viruses and proactively monitor these.

 Segregation of duties

-Segregation of duties (or job splitting) is the concept of spreading a certain responsibility among more than one person.
-For example, programmers and developers do not have access to customer databases.
-Only those people who need access to production systems and databases for their work have that access.
+Segregation of duties (or splitting of functions) is the concept of sharing a specific responsibility among more than one person.
+For example, programmers and developers don't have access to customer databases.
+Only those who need access to production systems and databases for their work have that access.

 Automatically anonymize personal data

-In order to comply with the legislation regarding the processing of personal data according to GDPR, it is possible for relevant personal data to be anonymized automatically in our reservation system.
-This means that personal data is not kept longer than necessary or must be anonymized.
-This falls under 'the right to be forgotten'.
+To comply with legislation regarding the processing of personal data under the GDPR, our reservation system allows for the automated anonymization of relevant personal data.
+This means that personal data will not be retained longer than necessary or must be anonymized.
+This falls under the "right to be forgotten.".

-This functionality is not enabled by default and will have to be set (privacy by design) by the administrator.
+This functionality is not enabled by default and will need to be enabled (privacy by design) by the administrator.

 Open Web Application Security Project

-The i-Reserve reservation system complies with the commonly used OWASP top 10.
-During the development of the application, the most recent topics in the OWASP top 10 are taken into account.
-Furthermore, it is periodically and regularly checked - through various test phases - whether the application permanently meets these requirements.
+The i-Reserve reservation system meets the widely used OWASP top 10.
+The latest topics in the OWASP top 10 are considered during the application's development.
+Furthermore, the application is periodically and regularly checked – through various test phases – to ensure its continued compliance with these requirements.

-How can you guarantee the security of your customer data?
+How can you guarantee the security of your customer data yourself?

-Of course, you are also responsible for the security and privacy of your customer's data.
-Using simple passwords, sharing user accounts and 'forgetting' to log out are examples that we see frequently in practice.
-We therefore offer the option to make passwords mandatory with a minimum number of characters, numbers, capital letters and special characters.
-The mandatory change of the user password every x number of days is also a possibility that we have built into the i-Reserve reservation system.
+Naturally, you are also responsible for the security and privacy of your customer's data.
+Using simple passwords, sharing user accounts, and forgetting to log out are common examples of this.
+Therefore, we offer the option to require passwords to contain a minimum number of characters, numbers, capital letters, and special characters.
+The mandatory password change every certain number of days is also a feature we've built into the i-Reserve reservation system.

-Naturally, it is up to you as an organization to ensure that a user has been created for everyone (this does not entail additional costs) and that the rights based on user groups are set correctly.
-By shortening the length of a logged in session, it is possible to tackle 'forgetting' to log out.
+Of course, it's up to you as an organization to ensure that a user has been created for everyone (this doesn't incur any additional costs) and that permissions based on user groups are configured correctly.
+Shortening the length of a logged-in session can help address the issue of forgetting to log out.

-In short, sufficient opportunities to take responsibility and prevent misuse of (personal) data.
+In short, sufficient opportunities to take responsibility yourself and prevent misuse of (personal) data.

 Curious about our reservation system?

-Would you like to discover what else i-Reserve Or would you like more information about securing customer data?
-Please contact us.
+Want to discover what else the i-Reserve reservation system can do for you?
+Or would you like more information about securing customer data?
+Then contact us.